 First, Enbridge's application to intervene is timely.
-Enbridge filed its motion to intervene twelve days after Plaintiffs filed their Complaint and Motion for Preliminary Injunction, and one day after Defendant was served.
+Enbridge filed its motion to intervene eleven days after Plaintiff filed its original complaint.
 See, e.g., Mova Pharma.
 Corp. v.
 Shalala, 140 F.3d 1060, 1076 (D.C.
 Cir.
 1998) (finding timely an intervention motion filed "a few weeks after [plaintiff] initiated the action and before the district court ruled on the preliminary injunction").
-Enbridge indicates that it seeks to participate in the briefing on Plaintiffs' Motion for Preliminary Injunction, and will do so according to the schedule set by the Court.
-See Mot. to Intervene at 17.
-The Court finds that Enbridge's intervention at this time will not delay the action or otherwise prejudice the parties, and will enable Enbridge to participate in the briefing on the pending preliminary injunction motion.
+The Court finds that Enbridge's intervention at this time will not delay the action or otherwise prejudice the parties.

 Second, the Court concludes that Enbridge has demonstrated an "interest relating to the property or transaction that is the subject of the action."
 Fed.
 R. Civ.
 P. 24(a)(2).
 The Court's conclusion that a putative intervenor has constitutional standing is "alone sufficient to establish . . . [its] interest in the property or transaction which is the subject of the action."
 Fund for Animals, 322 F.3d at 735 (internal citations and quotation marks omitted); see also Crossroads, 788 F.3d at 320 ("[S]ince [intervenor] has constitutional standing, it a fortiori has an interest relating to the property or transaction which is the subject of the action.") (internal citation and quotation marks omitted); Mova Pharma., 140 F.3d at 1076 ("[Intervenor] need not show anything more than that it has standing to sue in order to demonstrate the existence of a legally protected interest for the purpose of Rule 24(a).").
-Enbridge has a clear interest in the Permit that is the subject of this action, as Enbridge holds the Permit at issue in this lawsuit.
+Enbridge, as the holder of the Corps' permits, has a clear interest in Corps' authorizations at issue in this action.
 See, e.g., Friends of Animals, 2015 WL 13672461, at \3 (concluding that prospective-intervenor permit holders "have an interest in the permits at issue"); see also Sierra Club v.
 E.P.A., 995 F.2d 1478 (9th Cir.
 1993) (concluding that holder of CWA permit had interest in action against EPA challenging permit terms), overruled in part on other grounds by Wilderness Soc'y v.
 U.S. Forest Serv., 630 F.3d 1173 (9th Cir.
 2011).

 Third, the Court finds that Enbridge is "so situated that the disposition of the action may as a practical matter impede or impair [its] ability to protect its interest."
-Fund for Animals, 322 F.3d at 735 (quoting Fed.
+Fund for Animals, 322

+F.3d at 735 (quoting Fed.
 R. Civ.
 P. 24(a)(2)).
 In evaluating this prong of Rule 24(a), the Court considers the "practical consequences," of denying intervention, which may include economic consequences.
 Id. at 735 (noting intervenor's "loss of revenues during any interim period"); cf. Mova Pharma.
-Corp., 140 F.3d at 1076 (considering prospective intervenor's "danger in losing market share . . . if district court denied the injunction"); Cty. of San Miguel, 244 F.R.D. at 47

-(noting that "the imminent threat of lost earnings" if the court granted plaintiffs' relief "would impair the intervenor-applicants' members economic interests").
-Here, Plaintiffs' requested relief, if granted, would as a practical matter impede Enbridge's ability to proceed with its Line 3 replacement project, requiring Enbridge to halt construction and incur additional costs associated with delay.
-See Mot. to Intervene at 12-13; Simonson Decl. ¶¶ 37-41.
+Corp., 140 F.3d at 1076 (considering prospective intervenor's "danger in losing market share . . . if district court denied the injunction"); Cty. of San Miguel, 244 F.R.D. at 47 (noting that "the imminent threat of lost earnings" if the court granted plaintiffs' relief "would impair the intervenor-applicants' members economic interests").
+Here, Plaintiff's requested relief, if granted, would as a practical matter impede Enbridge's ability to proceed with its Line 3 replacement project, requiring Enbridge to halt construction and incur additional costs associated with delay.
+See Mot. to Intervene at 5-6; Simonson Decl. ¶¶ 37-41.
 Enbridge has "an interest in the permit[] at issue," and a "decision in [its] absence would impair [its] ability to protect that interest.
 Friends of Animals, 2015 WL 13672461, at \3.